 How do I use UDOIT to fix issues with headings?

 UDOIT can be used to check for inaccessible page structure, such as improperly formatted or skipped headings.
-Depending on the type of heading issue found in a course, you may be able to update heading levels within UDOIT, or you may need to edit the heading directly in Canvas.
+Depending on the type of heading issue found in a course, you may be able to update heading levels within UDOIT, or you may need to add headings directly in Canvas.

 Go to UDOIT Accessibility Report.